DataDog/documentation/content/en/tracing/languages/dotnet.md

 Notes:

-<sup>1</sup> The `AspNet` integration adds instrumentation to any application based on `Systme.Web.HttpApplication`, which can include application developed with Web Forms, MVC, Web API, and other web frameworks.
+<sup>1</sup> The `AspNet` integration adds instrumentation to any application based on `Systme.Web.HttpApplication`, which can include applications developed with Web Forms, MVC, Web API, and other web frameworks.

 <sup>2</sup> The `AspNet` integration is experimental and not enabled by default as of v0.8.
 To enable it manually for testing purposes, see the [release notes for .NET Tracer v0.8][7].